fastmcp-me/notion-readonly-mcp-server/README.md

-# Minimized Notion MCP Server
+# Notion ReadOnly MCP Server

-This project implements an optimized MCP server for the Notion API, focusing on performance and efficiency for AI assistants.
+This project implements an optimized read-only MCP server for the Notion API, focusing on performance and efficiency for AI assistants to query and retrieve Notion content.

 ![demo-image](mcp-demo.gif)

 ## Key Improvements

+- **Read-Only Design**: Focused exclusively on data retrieval operations, ensuring safe access to Notion content.
-- **Minimized Tool Set**: Reduced the number of exposed Notion API tools to only the most essential ones for document analysis.
+- **Minimized Tool Set**: Reduced the number of exposed Notion API tools to only the essential ones for document analysis.
-- **Parallel Processing**: Enhanced performance by implementing parallel API requests for retrieving block content, significantly reducing response times.
+- **Parallel Processing**: Enhanced performance by implementing asynchronous and parallel API requests for retrieving block content, significantly reducing response times.
+- **Extended Database Access**: Added support for database, page property, and comment retrieval operations.

 ## Installation